penibelst/jekyll-compress-html/README.md

 ## Usage

-Reference the layout inside your highest-level layout.
+Reference the `compress` layout inside your highest-level layout.
 For example in `_layouts/default.html`:

 ```html
 ---